Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Cat declawing is an unnecessary and cruel procedure that puts cats at risk of physical and psychological harm.
+Cat declawing is an unnecessary and cruel procedure that can cause pain mobility and behavioral problems in cats.
 It’s illegal in Australia, where animal welfare laws are strong, and it can lead to long-term medical issues as well as behavioral problems.
 Furthermore, the cost of providing veterinary care for cats who have been declawed or have suffered from other deformities can be high.
 The best way to prevent damage is through regular nail trimming and training cats to use scratching posts.

 Featured Image Credit: Gorloff-KV, Shutterstock